meganspeir/Morgan/README.md

         return 0.0
 ```

-And an additional feature will include keeping track of the people who are talking about your event the most on Twitter.
+Additional feature includes keeping track of the people who are talking about your event the most on Twitter.

 ![alt tag](https://raw.github.com/meganspeir/Morgan/master/screenshot.png)